BDC Hamburger Icon

 TipBottom line

-According to Eng Tan, CEO of Simplr, the average handle time (AHT) of a call center’s work for you is calculated by adding the total talk time (or online chat time) to the total hold time and after-call work (often listed on your bill as “agent work time”).
-This sum is then divided by the total number of calls.
+According to Eng Tan, CEO of Simplr, AHT is one way to understand what you’re paying for.
+AHT is calculated by adding talk time (or online chat time), hold time and after-call tasks — often listed on your bill as “agent work time” — and dividing by the total number of calls:

-(Total talk time + total hold time + total after-call tasks) ÷ total number of calls = AHT
+(Talk time + Hold time + After-call tasks) ÷ Total number of calls = AHT

 “Typically, call centers charge by the labor hour,” Tan added.
 “The problem with this is that companies must pay for both productive talk time as well as unproductive downtime.”

-Not every call center charges you for the time agents spend working on your account when they’re off the phone.
-When researching providers, see if they charge for agent work time.
+Not every call center charges for the time agents spend working on your account when they’re not actively on a call.
+When researching providers, be sure to ask if they charge for agent work time.

 What other factors impact call center costs?